canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 ## Chapter 3

 Upon arriving in the desert, Caim immediately runs into Furiae, who tells him that Inuart and Verdelet have been captured and imprisoned.
 Furiae asks him to go and rescue them, leading to an intense dogfight with some uh... lamia maybe?
-Then, Caim wipes out the prison guards, freeing some Union soldiers, along with Verdelet.
+I think that's what you call a wingéd lion.
+On the ground, Caim wipes out the prison guards, freeing some Union soldiers along with Verdelet.
 But Inuart has been moved to another prison.

 We cut to Inuart, a mysterious voice echoes Inuart's possessive feelings about Furiae back to him as Inuart begs for mercy.
-It informs him that Furiae will be killed by the strain of being the Goddess of the Seal, and tells him that if he has the power of a dragon's pact, he could make it so that she was no longer the goddess.
-Caim can't be allowed to do it, and 'bask in her love and affection'.
+It informs him that Furiae will be killed by the strain of being the Goddess of the Seal, and tells him that if he has the power of a dragon's pact, he could make it so that she is no longer the goddess.
+Caim, of course, can't be allowed to do it---after all, he could 'bask in her love and affection' and Inuart would have nothing.
 Inuart's eyes turn red: he's been infected.

 Verdelet warns that the Empire is about to destroy the Seal in the Desert Shrine.
 Caim and Angelus make for the shrine, which is a kind of stone platform with a magic circle, and Caim kills just about everything in sight.
 But then ghosts start coming out of the Seal itself.
 There follows a gruelling battle in which Caim and Angelus run about, massacring the Empire's soldiers, but it all amounts to nothing: the Seal is broken.

 This is going to become a pattern.

 Though Inuart has been taken, the gang do find his harp.
 Furiae worries, and Verdelet is broadly useless.
 But then, they hear another Pacted voice in the distance, from another Imperial prison.
-This is Arioch.
+It's Arioch.

 ### Meeting Arioch

 We're introduced to Arioch by overhearing two guards having an objectifying conversation about their prisoner while Arioch laughs in the background.
 Then the Union attacks and busts the prison open, and we see an FMV of Arioch, bound in a whole lot of belts.
 She gets a vision of two bright lights, one blue, one orange: the elementals, Undine and Salamander.
-This is the voice that the party heard over in the desert.
+She forms a pact with the pair, allowing her to jump into the pact partner group chat.

 Caim storms the prison over the course of an absolutely exhausting mission.
 Finally, they meet Arioch.
 She immediately asks if Caim has seen any children, and when he hasn't, she tries to take a bite out of him.
 Verdelet subdues her with a spell, and she joins the party.
+Verdelet is somehow able to discern that the cost of her pact is her womb.

+## Chapter 4

+<cite>Drag-on Dragoon</cite> is not a short game.
+We're still pretty early on at this point.